 While its name suggests a cut-down version of last year’s Honor 9, the Honor 9 Lite has far more in common with the Huawei P Smart and the Honor 7X.
 With high-end features and a reasonable price tag, honor 9 lite is clearly the most tempting budget phone in today’s competitive race for the best budget phone.

-On the back of Honor 9 Lite, we have a fingerprint scanner and a dual camera setup with 13 MP+2 MP camera.
-Fingerprint scanner rests on an ideal position where your finger hovers naturally over it so that you don’t have to stretch your fingers to reach the scanner.
+On the back of Honor 9 Lite, we have a fingerprint scanner and a dual-camera setup with 13 MP+2 MP lenses.
+Fingerprint scanner rests on an ideal position where your finger hovers naturally over it so that you don’t have to stretch them extra to reach the scanner.

-The glass back of the phone is prone to smudges and gets dirty easily, so you have to keep wiping it to keep it clean.
-You can always cover the phone with the protective case that comes along with the phone in the box.
+The glass back of the phone is prone to smudges and gets dirty easily, you have to keep wiping it to keep it clean or you can always cover the phone with the protective case that comes out of the box.

 It seems that the headphone jack eliminating trend has not made its way to the budget smartphones yet.
 The bottom of the phone hosts a 3.5 mm headphone jack and a micro USB along with a single speaker grill and a mic.